syall/knowit/content/posts/the-browser-as-a-program.md

     └── utils.js
 ```

-How does the browser know to get these specific files from the server?
+How does the browser know to get these specific files from the URL?

-Based on a standard set by history for a document-based internet, requesting the URL `https://way-to-go.syall.work` will cause the server to send an `index.html` file first unless otherwise specified.
+Based on a historic standard (for a document-based internet), requesting the URL [`https://way-to-go.syall.work`](https://way-to-go.syall.work) will cause the server to send an `index.html` file unless otherwise specified.

+While parsing `index.html`, the browser will load the dependencies by definition of `src` in the `script` tags and `href` in the `link` tags, sending more requests to the server until the browser has all the resources needed to fully render the page.

 ```html
 <!-- index.html -->